-To succeed in a changing climate, investors must understand their exposure to climate risk and the investment opportunities that will arise during the transition to a low-carbon global economy.
-Designed and led by Deputy Director Alicia Seiger, the Steyer-Taylor Center for Energy Policy and Finance’s Investing in a New Climate roundtable series aims to help asset owners develop climate-wise portfolio management strategies.
-The events in this series bring together investors, Stanford faculty and researchers, and best-in-class practitioners, to engage in a fact-based, action-oriented conversation.
+To succeed in a changing climate, investors need to understand their exposure to climate risk and the investment opportunities that will arise during the transition to a more sustainable global economy.
+The Steyer-Taylor Center for Energy Policy and Finance – a joint initiative of the Stanford Law School and Graduate School of Business – is launching a new program to help investors develop a climate-wise portfolio management strategy by engaging Stanford faculty and best-in-class practitioners in a fact-based, action-oriented conversation.

 Participating family office investors will get up to speed on climate science and technological innovation, become familiar with current tools to assess portfolio climate risk, map the landscape of investment opportunities, and build a community that will support the resilience of their investments to climate change.